brettz9/nutrient-rich/README.md

 1. Mention USDA source
 1. All caps to title case?
 1. `NaN` to something readable
+1. Links on food to nutrient info page
 1. Publish npm release

 ## Possible to-dos